 As identified above, in addition to seminar courses and co-curricular activities, students in Munk One will each be placed in research labs working on real-world global problems, such as digital governance, environment, global health, ethnic conflict and security, and economic development.
 Through these laboratory opportunities students will work with interdisciplinary teams to conduct research, develop reports, participate in roundtables, and learn how to identify and address complex global problems.
 These labs uniquely provide students a platform to draw from and refine their Foundational Year experience.
 Students will gain experience in a structured multidisciplinary approach to addressing global problems, engage in innovative global problem-solving, and drill down on substantive areas of interest within the field of global affairs.

 All first-year students in the Faculty of Arts and Science (St. George campus) are eligible for admission.
-Students must submit an online application with a resume and personal statement.
+Students must submit an online application with a resume and supplementary application.

 Program Director: Professor Rie Kijima, firstname.lastname@example.org